 Child support and military deployment

-This is so we can make sure your child support assessment is accurate.
+When you leave Australia on military deployment you need to tell us your new details.
+This is so we can make sure your child support is still accurate.

-- changes to your mailing address
+- your new mailing address

 Telling the other parent

-Before you leave Australia, you should:
+Before you leave Australia

 - lodge any overdue tax returns.
 This will help make sure you don’t pay the wrong amount or build up a child support debt